Zawiya (institution)

+Etymology

+The Arabic term zāwiyah (زاوية) translates literally as "corner" or "nook".
+The term was first applied to the cells of Christian monks, before the meaning was applied to a small mosque or prayer room.
+In the later medieval period, it came to denote a structure housing a Sufi brotherhood, especially in North Africa.
+In modern times, the word has still retained the earlier meaning of small prayer room in West Asia and the Muslim countries east of North Africa, where it can be used to contrast small prayer spaces with more important mosques.

 Maghreb

 Religious and social functions

 In the Maghreb (Morocco, Algeria, Tunisia and Libya) the zawiya is primarily a place for religious activities and religious instruction.
 It is typically associated with a particular religious leader (shaykh) or a local Muslim saint (wali), who is housed here along with his family.
 After his death, the zawiya usually houses his tomb, commonly inside a qubba (chamber covered by a dome or pyramidal cupola), which is sometimes a shrine that serves as the focus of a minor pilgrimage (a ziyarat).
 Typically, his descendants continue to lead or maintain the zawiya afterwards.
 Some zawiyas, particularly in urban areas, are simply meeting places for local members of a wider Sufi order or brotherhood (tariqa), where they perform activities such as a haḍra or a dhikr.
 Some zawiyas, particularly in rural areas, serve as larger complexes which provide accommodation to pilgrims and contain a library, mosque, workshops, and granaries that serve the local community.
 Such zawiyas also historically mediated disputes between tribes or between local communities and the central government.
 In some cases zawiyas could provide asylum to individuals and could wield considerable political and commercial influence in the region.
 They were financed with the help of waqfs (also known as habous), charitable endowments that were inalienable under Islamic law.

-In precolonial times, zawiyas were the primary sources for education in the area, and taught basic literacy to a large proportion of children even in quite remote mountainous areas - leading to speculation that literacy rates in Algeria at the time of the French conquest in 1830 may have been higher than those of European France.
+In precolonial times, zawiyas were the primary sources for education in the area, and taught basic literacy to a large proportion of children even in quite remote mountainous areas – literacy rates in Algeria at the time of the French conquest in 1830 were higher than those of European France.
 Their curriculum began with memorization of the Arabic alphabet and the later, shorter suras of the Qur'an; if a student was sufficiently interested or apt, it progressed to law (fiqh), theology, Arabic grammar (usually taught with ibn Adjurrum's famous summary), mathematics (mainly as it pertained to the complex legal system of inheritance distribution), and sometimes astronomy.
 These are still operational throughout the Maghreb, and continue to be a major educational resource in the Sahel of West Africa, from Mauritania to Nigeria.